e4drcf/focus-vue/README.md

 SUPPORT_PHONE_NUMBER = 888888888
 ```
 ## Usage
-To run the application use `npm run dev` in the root category.
+To run the application use `npm run dev` in the root directory.

 Application will be available at `localhost:8080`